calblueprint/dccentralkitchen/docs/admin/README.md

   Customer passwords are encrypted, but phone number and preferred name are exposed.

-  Clerk pins are exposed because they are simple 4-digit numbers, and set by admins - admins may modify these pins in rare cases.
-New clerks should be created via [Airtable form](./forms.md) - in general, it's best not to directly add new records in case some required fields are missed by accident.
-Clerk pins may be edited via the `Clerks` table "Admin View".
+  Clerk PINs are exposed because they are simple 4-digit numbers, and set by admins - admins may modify these PINs in rare cases.
+New clerks should be created via [Airtable form](links.html#airtable-forms) - in general, it's best not to directly add new records in case some required fields are missed by accident.
+Clerk PINs may be edited via the `Clerks` table "Admin View".

   Transactions represent an individual customer's transaction at checkout at a single store.